PCB Announces First-ever Domestic Contracts For Women Cricketers - UrduPoint

 These domestic contracts have been conferred upon individuals who have displayed remarkable performances across various cricketing platforms, including domestic cricket tournaments, emerging tournaments, U19 domestic tournament, and the ICC U19 Women's World Cup.
 The players have been selected by the national women's selection committee led by former Test cricketer Saleem Jaffar, with recommendations from national and academy coaches.
 The initiative aims not only to acknowledge their hard work and dedication but also elevate the standard of women's cricket within the country.

-PCB Management Committee Head Zaka Ashraf: “I want to extend my heartfelt congratulations to the 74 women cricketers who have earned these contracts through their sheer talent and dedication.
+PCB Management Committee Head Zaka Ashraf said on Wednesday : "I want to extend my heartfelt congratulations to the 74 women cricketers who have earned these contracts through their sheer talent and dedication.
 Today marks a significant and joyous occasion for the Pakistan Cricket Board as we take a historic step towards uplifting women's cricket in our nation.

 "This initiative isn't just about signing contracts, it's about investing in the dreams and aspirations of these extraordinary athletes.
 Our women cricketers have consistently showcased exceptional skills and dedication on the field, and it is high time we provide them with the platform they deserve.